-What I've referred to as a "familiar" notion of compositionality assumes that there are complex entities that share some common structure but vary in the components of the structure, and each combination of structure plus components produces some (resultant) attributes (denotations, functions, uses, ...); attributes that are determined in systematic ways by interactions between the fixed/invariant structure common to many instances, and properties of the components of the structures that can vary, including changing relations between components, e.g. when complex objects change their shape.
+What I've referred to as a "familiar" notion of compositionality assumes that there are complex entities that share some common structure but vary in the components of the structure, and each combination of structure plus components produces some (resultant) attributes (denotations, functions, uses, ...).
+The attributes of complex structures are determined in systematic ways by interactions between

+- -- the fixed/invariant structure common to many instances, and - -- properties of the components of the structures that can vary, including changing relations between components, e.g. shape changes of complex objects.